JairParra/Dating_Rental_Database_Project/user_interface/README.md

   Rationale：This combination of plots helps the company to monitor the hourly pay. (not overprice) Also, check those outliers to identify the popular ones or abnormal one.

   4. *Visualization_4*: Stacked Histogram for age interval and activites.
-The compnay might be instersted in investigating for a certain age interval, which activities is the most popular.
-This can help the company to form a better recommendations schema for website.
+The company might be instersted in investigating for a certain age interval, which activities are the most popular.
+This can help the company to form a better recommendation schema for the website.
-  Age interval :  1)20-25 2) 25-30 3) 30-35
+  The age intervals are :  1)20-25  2)25-30  3)30-35

   5. *Visualization_5*: Donut Plot of statues for applications: Pending, Approved, Rejected, which helps to monitor managers’ workload.